SebasSBM/shogi_reader/README.md

 I've not made a deep research about how to make pygame games work in Windows OS, but I know it is possible.
 Late or soon, I will implement good installation tools to make this software easy to install in Windows, Linux and MacOS.

-### SOME THINGS THAT NEED IMPROVEMENT ###
+### IMPROVEMENTS ###

-I will slowly improve some of these things and more when I have some spare time, but any commit made by other users to improve the program would be appreciated.

-*1*- <b>The notation reading algorithm is not flexible enough because notation must be read strictly with this kind of structure -for instance like this:</b>
+I have already improved some things that are worth to be mentioned:

+*1*- <b>Now notation reading is much more flexible than before.</b>

+  Before, the input file with the notations needed to be listed like this:

 	  1- G-7h
 	  2- P-3d